·

 Causes and contributing factors

-- excessive sun exposure weakens the nut's protective outer layers, making it more vulnerable to fungal infections
+• Excessive sun exposure weakens the nut's protective outer layers, making it more vulnerable to fungal infections

-- pests create entry points for fungal spores to penetrate
+• Pests create entry points for fungal spores to penetrate

-- the fungi often attack during or immediately after cracking of the husk, when the nut's protective barriers are compromised.
+• The fungi often attack during or immediately after cracking of the husk, when the nut's protective barriers are compromised.

 Management and prevention strategies

-· Fungicide aplication
+· Fungicide application

-Fungicides such as Merivon and Rhyme, applied three weeks before cracking of the green fruit, are particularly effective against moulds such as Fusarium and Alternaria.However, late fungicide applications are less effective, highlighting the importance of timing.
+Fungicide applications made before and during early hull split have been shown to reduce fungal infections that lead to mold.
+Fungicides such as Merivon and Rhyme, applied three weeks before cracking of the green fruit, are particularly effective against moulds such as Fusarium and Alternaria.
+However, late fungicide applications are less effective, highlighting the importance of timing.

 · Timely harvesting